sweet-delights/hybrid-platforms-conductor/README.md

         --hosts-platform
     -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times) -n, --node NODE                  Select a specific node.
 Can be a regular expression to select several nodes if used with enclosing "/" characters. (can be used several times).
-        --service SERVICE_NAME       Select nodes implementing a given service (can be used several times)
+        --nodes-service SERVICE      Select nodes implementing a given service (can be used several times)

 SSH executor options:
     -d, --debug                      Activate verbose logs